niaid/viral-assembly-variant-calling/README.md

 Run: `snakemake --cores <ncores> --use-conda all` with <ncores> replaced with your desired number of CPU cores.

+### Resources

+Using the default parameters in [config.yaml](config.yaml), the pipeline may use up to 50Gb of memory.
+Depending on the size and quality of your input files, SPAdes error correction and/or assembly may use more.

 ### Dependencies
 Running this pipeline requires:
 - [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)